pomelo-io/dao-security/research.md

 - **Auditors** (*worthy of time, non-toxic environnement, sense of community, scaling to skill level*)
 - **Users** (*transparency, provable work, possibility of rewarding auditors maybe*)

-\[On the security aspect\]
-- *Liability, disclosure agreements ?*
+*Liability, disclosure agreements ?*

+\[*Need to dig further into this topic*\]

+The DAOS will not assume any responsability for security incidents related to an audited project.
+Its role is only to report vulnerabilities to the team.

-- *Issue of opening source code and open source doctrine in EOS ecosystem ?*
+*Issue of opening source code and open source doctrine in EOS ecosystem ?*

+Projects would be required to have their source code open to the public.
+An added benefit is for auditors (and anyone really) to be able to match the audited code to the actual project code.

+If the team does not wish to open source their code, they could always turn to other auditing solutions (like the one presented in [EOS players](#EOS-players)).

-- *Proving the validity of audits ?
-Through code ?*
+*Proving the validity of audits ?*

+The report produced at the end of the audit process would serve as the validation and legitimacy of the audit.
+The scope and hashes of the contracts audited would be provided in the report along with all the findings details.
+A hash would also be provided to identify the specific audit.

 ### Pomelo integration
 The goal would be to integrate this platform to the existing [Pomelo](https://pomelo.io/) initiative.

-\[A few questions that needs to be addressed\]
-- *Direct bounties integration ?*
-- *Separate "tab" on the website ?*
+DAOS would be it's own web platform and it would be using Pomelo Bounties for the backend and smart contract capabilities.